The Cemetery at Park Street in Calcutta where Memories of the Raj Thrive

 An Unforgettable Relic

-The British came to India under guise of the East India Company and soon by a series of Machiavellian steps took control of an entire sub-continent.
-After Robert Clive won the Battle of Plassey in 1757, it was the Raj ( an euphuism for British rule) all the way.
-At that time the British made Calcutta their capital and it continued till 1911, when they shifted the capital to Delhi.
+The British came to India under the guise of the East India Company and soon by a series of Machiavellian steps took control of an entire sub-continent.
+After Robert Clive won the Battle of Plassey in 1757, it was the Raj (a euphuism for British rule) all the way.
+At that time the British made Calcutta their capital and it continued till 1911 when they shifted the capital to Delhi.

 The city of Kolkata (Calcutta) thus literally breaths history.
-Every street , road and monument from the National Museum to the Howrah Bridge and the tram cars are a relic of the British days.
-The city was modelled on London and for long was known as the second city of the British empire after London.
+Every street, road, and monument from the National Museum to the Howrah Bridge and the tram cars are a relic of the British days.
+The city was modeled on London and for long was known as the second city of the British Empire after London.
 The Governor General sat at writers building and governed the entire sub-continent from here.

 The cemetery is hidden from the main Park Street which is the entertainment district of Calcutta with a string of bars and restaurants.
 The cemetery stands behind an imposing wrought iron gate.
 There are not many visitors.
 The cemetery is in disuse since 1790.
 This is a good 225 years back, yet its well maintained and for history lovers a treasure house of great information.
 Known as the Park Street Cemetery it's a site worth visiting for a tourist.
 In just 30 minutes you will glean more about the history of Calcutta and the Raj than any book.